 This action is also described as a “levy” and is the most harmful action they can take.
 The IRS can take real property such as your house and car.
-They will sell them and the proceeds will be applied to your tax debt.
-A levy can also be on your wages, bank account, and any federal payments.
+They will sell them for proceeds that will be applied to your tax debt.
+A levy can also be on your wages, bank account, and any federal payment.

-If it’s on wages the IRS doesn’t take an amount they determine is fair.
+If it’s on wages the IRS doesn’t take an amount they determine is fair for a wage garnishment.
 Instead, they leave you an amount they calculate based on your status.
-For example, if you make $3,000 each pay period they will take everything above approximately $400 in some cases.
-The wage levy, or wage garnishment, will continue until the tax debt is paid in full.
+For example, if you make $3,000 each pay period they will take everything except about $400 in some cases.
+The wage garnishment, will continue until the tax debt is paid in full.
 In this case one would only be living on $400 each paycheck until the tax debt is paid.

-When a levy is issued on your bank account the IRS will freeze all money in the account at a given date and take it.
+When a levy is issued on your bank account the IRS will freeze all money in the account at a given date and take this frozen money and apply it the tax debt owed.
+If the frozen amount is greater than the tax debt owed, the IRS will take only the amount up to the tax debt.
 What makes an IRS bank levy tough is that the IRS will issue a bank levy at random.
 A taxpayer can never know when a levy will come.
 It may happen after a direct deposit of your paycheck or when you only have a few hundred dollars in the account.
 One thing for sure is that it always disrupts one’s life when it does get issued regardless of how much is taken.
 Professional tax help services are needed in most cases.

 Issue a Tax Lien

 A tax lien is an IRS claim on your property.
 The claim is not just for your current property but for all future property as well.
 A tax lien can be easily described as a way the IRS gets priority above any creditor’s claims.
 A tax lien can be placed on person’s credit report or may be placed on their home.